Anandhupa1/Codemate/README.md

   <br>
   <p align="justify">A web application designed to connect students in need of academic support with qualified tutors.
-The app streamlines the process of finding, scheduling, and managing tutoring sessions, making it convenient and efficient for both students and tutors </p>
+The app streamlines the process of finding, scheduling, and managing tutoring sessions, making it convenient and efficient for both students and tutors. </p>
    <br>
 <img alt="Awesome GitHub Profile Readme" src="Frontend/Client/assets/gifs/codemategif.gif"> </img>